Peter Seivewright / concert pianist

 Peter has just returned from Donetsk, where he performed Gershwin’s Piano Concerto and Gershwin’s ‘Rhapsody in Blue’ with the Donetsk State Academic Philharmonic Orchestra and their Principal Conductor, Vladimir Zavodilenko, also giving two recitals.

 While there, he received two honours: a Distinguished Artist Citation from the Donetsk State Academic Philharmonic Orchestra, and he was also made an Honorary Professor of the S S Prokofiev Donetsk State Academy of Music.
-His investiture as an Honorary Professor of the SS Prokofiev Donetsk State Academy of Music will take place during his next visit to Donetsk, and will include an inaugural recital.
+His investiture as an Honorary Professor of the SS Prokofiev Donetsk State Academy of Music will take place during his next visit to Donetsk, and will include an inaugural recital ( see below).

 Peter has just accepted the post of Visiting Professor of Pianoforte at Ningbo University, in Ningbo, China, which will see him spending about two months a year in China, primarily as a performer, and also giving Masterclasses.
 However his permanent home will remain in Scotland, working exclusively as a classical concert pianist and jazz pianist.

-He’s also just learned that his CD: Peter Seivewright – American Piano Sonatas by Carter, Rozsa, MacDowell, has been nominated among the finalists of the Ernst Bacon Memorial Award for the Performance of American Music 2017/18.
+His CD: Peter Seivewright – American Piano Sonatas by Carter, Rozsa, McDowell, was awarded fourth place, and awarded the Special Judges’ Citation in the Ernst Bacon Memorial Award for the Performance of American Music 2017/18.